guailiwuyu/examples/README.md

  including a walkthrough of the stringsvc example, see [gokit.io/examples](https://gokit.io/examples).

-Add some explanation compare to origin repository.
+Add some notes on the the original repository.